meshlogic/meshlogic.github.io/posts/blender/bake-helper-in-final-version-1-0.rst

 .. description:
 .. type: text

+I'm happy to announce the final version 1.0 of my Bake Helper addon for Blender.

-Fixed compatibility with Blender 2.77
+- Fixed compatibility with Blender 2.77
-Added button to select a render engine used for baking When baking is finished, it automatically enters BlenderRender-Textured viewport to display the result of baking
+- Added button to select a render engine used for baking
+- When baking is finished, it automatically enters BlenderRender-Textured viewport to display the result of baking

+`Read more... <link://slug/bake-helper>`_